 Apart from the involvement of the Stop exercise at every stage, which seems to have been peculiar to The Society of the Hidden Life, all this is, so to speak, ‘orthodox’ western Cabala.
 Potter also mentioned, in passing, that the four worlds can be represented as four interlacing Trees, for example the Malkuth of a higher world overlapping the Tiphareth of a lower world, or vice-versa.
 He implied that this too had the authority of tradition.

 In the late 1960s, for various reasons the Highgate group began to founder.
 Seeking to ensure continuity, the founding fathers of the preceding “Society of the Common Life” which existed in 1950s Soho, began to appear in Highgate.
-The leading lights were Alan Bain, whom Tony had always acknowledged as his teacher, Wilfred Glyn-Davies (Glyn), and Robin Amis.
-All these (now dead) esotericists in their different ways had, and have, devoted their lifetime to The Work.
+The leading lights were Alan Bain, whom Tony had always acknowledged as his teacher, Wilfred Glyn Davies (Glyn), and Robin Amis.
+All of these (now dead) esotericists, in their different ways, devoted their lifetime to The Work.

 FINDING THE LADDER

 Robin Amis‘ interest and subsequent career wasn’t particularly cabalistic, being more influenced by the Gurdjieff/Ouspensky teaching known as The Fourth Way.
 After running a summer school in The Forest of Dean with his artist wife, he went on to study esoteric Christianity with the Greek Orthodox monks on Mount Athos, and was later instrumental in translating Boris Mouravieff’s ponderous three volume work Gnôsis into English.
 Gnôsis describes a path of enlightenment based on esoteric Christianity and the medieval ideal of courtly love, which Mouravieff calls The fifth Way and says “It reveals the yearning of the human heart secretly lamenting its profound loneliness.
 This romance constitutes the essential goal of esoteric work.”